 Recorded video session

-Dr. Malikova has over 20 years of experience in the clinical research field.
-She has managed Phase I – IV studies involving investigational drugs, devices and biologics.
+Dr. Malikova has over 15 years of experience in the clinical research field.
+She has managed Phase I – IV studies involving investigational drugs, devices, biologics and combination products.
 She has worked on Industry-sponsored and Investigator-initiated trials in the fields of Surgery, Cancer Diagnostics and Interventional Radiology.

 Dr. Malikova graduated from the Institute of Biochemistry, Russian Academy of Science, in Moscow, Russia with a PhD in Biochemistry.
-She also holds a Master’s Degree in Clinical Investigation and Project Management Certification from Boston University.
+She has a strong background in biomedical sciences and has completed her postdoctoral fellowship in the field of cell signaling and cell migration.
+She also holds a Master’s Degree in Clinical Investigation, Certification in Project Management from Boston University and dual board certified in Regulatory Affairs (RAC) for pharmaceutical products and medical devices by Regulatory Affairs Professionals Society (RAPS).

 In her current role as Executive Director, Dr. Malikova manages research efforts in 13 divisions of the Department of Surgery at Boston Medical Center.
-She is responsible for clinical trials and basic biomedical research operations, quality assurance, risk management, safety monitoring, strategic planning, and macro-management of research programs.
-She provides guidance and oversight to the Project Managers, Clinical Research Associates (CRAs), Clinical Research Coordinators (CRCs), and laboratory staff.
-She advises faculty/staff on protocol and informed consent writing; assists with BU IRB applications and submissions; provides oversight for data user agreements, cost coverage analysis and budgets development, contracts and licensing for clinical research; and ensures compliance.
+She is responsible for clinical research operations, financial management, quality assurance, risk management, strategic planning, compliance assurance and macro-management of research programs.

-She also served as an Instructor of the Good Clinical Practices (GCPs) course for the Master of Science Program in Clinical Investigation, Division of Graduate Medical Sciences, Boston University, School of Medicine since Summer, 2012.
+She also served as an Instructor of the Good Clinical Practices (GCPs) course for the Master of Science Program in Clinical Investigation, Division of Graduate Medical Sciences, Boston University, School of Medicine.

-Dr. Malikova is a member of Association for Clinical Research Professionals (ACRP), Drug Information Association (DIA), Regulatory Association Professionals Society (RAPS) and European Society of Radiology (ESR).
-Currently, she is serving as an Editor for SAGE publishing group and National Institute of Health (NIH) reviewer for grants and clinical trial proposals.
+Dr. Malikova is a member of Association for Clinical Research Professionals (ACRP), Drug Information Association (DIA), Regulatory Affairs Professionals Society (RAPS) and European Society of Radiology (ESR).